Tenemo/reactplate/README.md

 An opinionated React + Redux boilerplate for a fully configured quick start.

 - React + Redux
-- Jest + React Testing Library
+- Vitest + React Testing Library
 - Hot reload with HMR and react-hot-loader
 - TypeScript support, parsed by Babel with @babel/preset-typescript
 - ESLint with @typescript-eslint, without TSLint